+IGP / USP2 - 4 Blinds

-IGP-1 1 Blind IGP-2 4 Blinds IGP- 3 6 Blinds to the starting position on the center line even with blind 6, The handler assumes a basic position there and removes the leash.
+The dog is heeled, off leash, to the starting position on the center line even with blind 3, The handler assumes a basic position there.
 The handler raises an arm showing his willingness / ready to start the exercise.
-After the judge signal the dog is sent directly to blind 6. center line even with blind 3, The handler assumes a basic position there.
-The handler raises an arm showing his willingness / ready to start the exercise.
 After the judge signal the dog is sent to start the search exercise.
-The handler must turn /reposition toward the blind to start. to the starting position on the center line even with blind 1, The handler assumes a basic position there.
-The handler raises an arm showing his willingness / ready to start the exercise.
-After the judge signal the dog is sent to start
+The handler must turn /reposition toward the blind to start.